chanzhou/AutoCirc/README.md

 chmod 755 script/*
 ```
 Then run the pipeline inside the AutoCirc folder, which includes all the required scripts.
+### NOTE: Both the AutoCirc_v1.3.pl and the “script” folder should be put in the same directory where you run the program.

 ### Usage
 ```bash